john/drive.vote/README.md

 # README

-Drive the Vote helps people arrange rides to the polls on election day.
-Please email <john@drive.vote> with questions or comments.
-Thanks!
+Drive the Vote helps people arrange free rides to the polls on election day.

+## Contributing

+1. Fork it
+1. Create your feature branch (git checkout -b my-new-feature)
+1. Commit your changes (git commit -am 'Add some feature')
+1. Push to the branch (git push origin my-new-feature) 1 Create new Pull Request

 ## License